Certificate of Regularisation for Government Buildings - Australian Capital Territory

 Description

-You will need this certificate if you intend to occupy a building that was not issued with a certificate of occupancy or certificate of regularisation when it was constructed.
-The purpose of this certificate is to ensure ex-government buildings are fit to be occupied once the government sells them to a non-government person or organisation.
+You will need a certificate of regularisation for government buildings if you intend to occupy a building that was not issued with a certificate of occupancy or certificate of regularisation when it was constructed.
 This certificate applies to buildings constructed on land held by:

 • the Commonwealth